joshuafisher4/joshuafisher4/README.md

 Hi my name is Joshua Fisher

 I am intersted in all this data.
 In my professional life I work as a Business Intelligence Analyst, and I have exeperience as a Software Engineer.
 My degree is in  Computer Information Systems.
-I am currently learning how to research, design, and build data pipelines, warehouses, and lakes.

 <!---